Arda Bowser: Professional career

 However most college officials tried to steer their personnel away from the pro game.
 This made Arda give up a coaching career in favor of playing professionally.
 In 1922 Arda won the 1922 NFL Championship with the Canton Bulldogs, when he was made the team's kicker, after Pete Henry injured his foot.
 Arda replaced Jim Thorpe and played both fullback and linebacker.

 In 1923, Bowser got a job with the White Motor Company in Cleveland, Ohio.
 This led him to play for Cleveland Indians because he could also travel to Philadelphia to play with the Yellow Jackets.
 On again he found himself in a scenario whereone team played on Saturday and the other on Sunday.
 However, the Indians could not draw in the crowds.
 When Cleveland played the Oorang Indians, featuring Jim Thorpe, the Cleveland manager thought he could promote his team by having Arda challenge Thorpe in a kicking competition.
 During the competition, Thorpe bested Bowser in punting, while Bowser bested Thorpe in kicking.
 It was at this time, that Bowser became the first professional football player to use a tee for kicking.
 He designed the tee with the help of his coach from Bucknell, Pete Reynolds.

 In 1924, the White Motor Company transferred Arda to Pittsburgh, Pennsylvania.
 There he served as a salesman for the area and was selected for supervisor training.
 However, the company told Bowser that he had to give up playing football on the weekends or his job would be terminated.
 He decided that his job was too important.
 With a wife and new obligations, he could not give up his career.
 However Bowser still played on weekends, under an alias and playing for teams in small towns such as Mount Carmel.
 His playing career officially ended after the 1924 season.

 Post football

-Over time, Bowse became an insurance executive.
-However a massive heart attack in 1947 forced him to retire.
+Over time, Bowser became an insurance executive.
+However, a massive heart attack in 1947 forced him to retire.
 He had been told by doctors that he had a year to live.
-He moved to Florida in 1947, and live for almost another 50 years.
+He moved to Florida in 1947, and lived for almost another 50 years.